How to Keep Fruit from Sticking to Dehydrator Trays: The Best Tips & Tricks

 On the other hand, if food is cut too thick, it will take longer to dehydrate and may not be even.
 The key is to find the happy medium, which is usually somewhere around 1/4 inch.

-By taking the time to slice food at the proper thickness, you can ensure that it will dehydrate evenly and come out perfect every time.
+By taking the time to slice food at the proper thickness, you can ensure that it will dehydrate evenly and come out perfectly every time.

 Mandolin slicers can be used to cut the fruit into even slices that will dehydrate evenly and are less likely to stick.